SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 _You should be connected to the Solace PubSub+ Event Broker_

-## Deploy Apps and Configure Solace PubSub+ Event Broker
+## Deploy Apps and Configure Solace Broker

 Duration: 0:20:00